PlatinumCD/RISCV-Analog-Coprocessor/dockerfiles/llvm-riscv-toolchain/README.md

 The Dockerfile provides instructions for creating a Docker image that consists of the LLVM and the RISC-V toolchain:

 - The base image being used is Ubuntu version 22.04.
 - The Dockerfile constructs two directories: `/src` and `/opt`.
+These directories can be changed by modifying the Dockerfile arguments.
-- Dependencies crucial to building the riscv-gnu-toolchain and LLVM (including git, cmake, python3, and others) are installed.
+- Dependencies to building the riscv-gnu-toolchain and LLVM (including git, cmake, python3, and others) are installed.
 - The Dockerfile clones the riscv-gnu-toolchain project into the `/src/riscv` directory and then compiles it.
 - Likewise, the llvm-project is cloned into the `/src/llvm-project` directory and built.
 - Lastly, the LLVM binaries are added to the PATH.